 If you use these images in your article or blog, please acknowledge with a link to www.sybiltawse.info.

-I have no reward for all this work except for your links back to this location.
+I have no reward for this work except for your links back to this location.
 Thank you.
 Images might be protected in the United Kingdom, where the regulations for intellectual property are not the same for term as Canada where these webpages are created and published.

 Most of these images have been captured from first edition copies with a iOCHOW S5 22-megapixel camera scanner, which device helps resolve any fuzziness, although with colour zone edges sometimes a little hard.
 Some books were done with a Canon LiDE 220 flatbed scanner where the iOCHOW result was too stark.